Hi everyone! My name is Jennifer and I'm a wife and mommy to two little kiddos. I'm a lover of yoga, reading, shopping, and good food!

 Thanks for following along!

-If you'd like to learn more about The Specific Carbohydrate Diet, their website has a plethora of information.
+If you'd like to learn more about the specific carbohydrate diet, their website, Breaking the Vicious Cycle, has a plethora of information.
 Remember, what works for me might not work for you.
 We're all different so please consult your physician before making changes to your diet!